-Example 98.
-Using the xthotbackup command to create a bootable backup system set
+Example 97.
+Using the xthotbackup command to create a bootable backup system set smw:~ # xthotbackup -a -b BLUE GREEN

 Enter the following to dump all of the partitions from the source label, BLUE, to the backup label, GREEN, and then make them bootable.